 Key lighting: It focuses on the main subject in the scene, and it usually illuminates the subject to reduce shadows and make the object or person stand out among other subjects, environment, or objects in the scene.

 Fill Lighting: More often, the key lighting will create shadows, which must be removed in order to make the person or object in the scene stand out clearly.
-So fill lighting is typically used to ‘fill in’ these dark areas.
+This is where fill light comes in.
+So fill lighting is typically used to ‘fill in’ the dark areas.

 Backlighting: It offers a direct contrast between the subject and the background.

 Three-point lighting is considered the standard form of lighting in video and film production and even still photography.